Graduate School Scholarships and Resources for Asian American Students

 Amount: $2,000

-Eligibility: This scholarship is funded by Buckfire & Buckfire, P.C., a personal injury firm in Michigan, as a part of their commitment to promoting diverse backgrounds and experiences in medicine.
+Eligibility: This scholarship is funded by Buckfire & Buckfire, P.C., a personal injury firm in Michigan, as a part of its commitment to promoting diverse backgrounds and experiences in medicine.
 Applicants must:

 Amount: $40,000

-Eligibility: Students of color entering a graduate program in health care management.
+Eligibility: Students of color entering a graduate program in health care management are eligible.
 Applicants must have a GPA of 3.0 or higher and have been accepted in a participating master’s degree program to start in the upcoming fall semester.

 Amount: $5,000

-Eligibility: A South Asian student of Indian descent enrolled full time in their second, third, or fourth year at an accredited Pennsylvania medical school.
+Eligibility: To be eligible for this award, you must be a South Asian student of Indian descent enrolled full time in your second, third, or fourth year at an accredited Pennsylvania medical school.
 Applicants must be Pennsylvania or New Jersey residents.

 Amount: $10,000